etidahouse/dns_update/README.md

 Also, a service file is added to the systemd services files.
 All you have to do is run `systemd start dns_update` to start the DNS update script.

-After that, all you have to do is to set up the `config.json` file in order to successfully launch the dns update script
+After that, all you have to do is to set up the `config.json` and the `zone.template` files in order to successfully launch the dns update script

 ```shell
 curl -s https://raw.githubusercontent.com/etidahouse/dns_update/main/set_up.sh | bash